A combination therapy trial case study: ramucirumab, an immunoglobulin G1 VEGFR-2 monoclonal antibody

-Vascular endothelial growth factor receptors (VEGFR) -1 and -2 and their ligands (including VEGF A-D) are important mediators of tumor angiogenesis.
-Targeting the VEGF/VEGFR pathway with tyrosine-kinase inhibitors and/or antibodies to VEGF or VEGFR-2 disrupts tumor microvessels interfering with tumor growth and metastasis.
+Vascular endothelial growth factor receptors (VEGFR) -1 and -2 and their ligands (including VEGF A-D) are important mediators of tumour angiogenesis.
+Targeting the VEGF/VEGFR pathway with tyrosine-kinase inhibitors and/or antibodies to VEGF or VEGFR-2 disrupts tumour microvessels interfering with tumour growth and metastasis.
 Programmed cell death-ligand 1 (PD-L1) and the receptor programmed death 1 (PD-1) are frequently overexpressed in many types of cancer.
-The PD-1/PD-L1 pathway functions as a negative regulator of T-cell activation, limiting T-cell function in tumor progression.
-Promising antitumor activity has been observed in multiple tumor types with anti-PD-1/PD-L1 immune checkpoint inhibitors.
+The PD-1/PD-L1 pathway functions as a negative regulator of T-cell activation, limiting T-cell function in tumour progression.
+Promising antitumor activity has been observed in multiple tumour types with anti-PD-1/PD-L1 immune checkpoint inhibitors.